CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

 ---

-## setSubscriptions

-Please refer to the [Subscriptions](../concepts/subscriptions) in General Concepts.

----

 ## setSubOrder

 Assigns a subOrder value to a participant within a structure by drawPosition where participant has been assigned